 A couple of other interesting points....

 It seems that the Gristhorpe man had some kind of benign tumour growing in his brain, which although it probably wasn't the cause of his death, would probably have given him severe headaches and probably epileptic seizures.
-Many ancient cultures regard people with epilepsy as gifted or special because they are seen to have the ability to communicate with the otherworld and gather important information whilst in a state of trance, or to possess healing powers.
+Many ancient cultures regard people with epilepsy as gifted or special because during their seizures or trance states they are seen to have the ability to communicate with the otherworld and gather important information from the spirits, or to possess healing powers.
 This type of Shamanism would have been typical and commonly practiced in bronze age Britain so this may be why he was still being venerated long after his death.
-He was thought by his original discoverers to have possibly been a druid or priest of some kind, and although technically speaking druids were the priests of the Celtic peoples in the iron age, this is just playing with words.....the bronze age shamans and Celtic druids would have probably been indistinguishable from each other.
+He was thought by his original discoverers to have possibly been a druid or priest of some kind, and although technically speaking druids were the priests of the Celtic peoples in the iron age, this is just playing with words.....the bronze age shamans and Celtic druids would have probably been indistinguishable from each other, with a continuity in their sacred beliefs and practices.
 Just a different name.

 This leads me to the next point.
 Originally, one reason he was thought to be a druid was because mistletoe berries were found in his coffin, and mistletoe was a sacred plant to the druids because of its magical and healing properties.
-Archaeologists now believe these berries are actually gall stones or kidney stones, though this is disputed as the analysis could not actually use a sample of the berries / stones for the analysis.
+Archaeologists now believe these berries are actually gall stones or kidney stones, though this is disputed as a sample of the berries / stones could not actually be used for the analysis.